SigmaSayan/What-to-Watch-Next/README.md

-# 🎬 Movie Recommender System
+# 🎬 What To Watch Next

 A content-based movie recommendation engine that suggests similar movies based on genre, cast, keywords, and overview.
 Built using Python, NLP, and cosine similarity.